ErikHusgafvel/ErikHusgafvel/README.md

 My learning of FSD is tightly tied to the course [Full Stack Open](https://fullstackopen.com/en/about) offered by the University of Helsinki.
 During the course, I've had hands-on experience of building modern single-page apps using React, Node.js, GraphQL, Redux, MongoDB, PostgreSQL and TypeScript.
 To make it as easy as possible to find the relevant projects from the repositories, I will explain everything right here 🚀

-1) [Blog-app backend](https://github.com/ErikHusgafvel/osa4_blogilista) with MongoDB, Express, jsonwebtoken, bcrypt, lodash, express-async-errors.
-During development, I've acquainted myself with nodemon, jest, supertest
+1) [Blog-app backend](https://github.com/ErikHusgafvel/osa4_blogilista).
+With Blog-app backend, client can create user profile(s), ask all user profiles, login to a profile, create blog posts, delete posts, increase likes for a post, ask information about all and/or a specific post.
+This app uses client-side session management and some actions are restricted to a logged profile.
+Utilized technologies: MongoDB, Express, jsonwebtoken, bcrypt, lodash, express-async-errors, cors.
+During development, I've also utilized eslint, nodemon, jest, supertest

+2) [Blog-app frontend]([https://github.com/ErikHusgafvel/osa4_blogilista](https://github.com/ErikHusgafvel/HY-MOOC-Full-stack-development/tree/master/osa5/bloglist-frontend)).
+The Blog-app frontend displays blogs in the client-side, handles login and logout actions, let's a user create new blogs, give a like for a blog and remove own blogs.
+Successful actions (such as removal of own blog) is notified for the client with a simple Notification-component.
+Front-end app utilizes react, axios and prop-types.
+During development, I've also utilized eslint and cypress.
+This app uses client-side session management.

 <!--
 **ErikHusgafvel/ErikHusgafvel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.